 The Administrator provides a compliance report at each quarterly meeting.
 These reports enable the Board to assess the success with which the Company's investment strategy and other associated matters are being implemented and also to consider any relevant risks and how they should properly be managed.

-The table below shows the attendance at quarterly Board Meetings during the year to July 2020:
+Due to COVID-19 restrictions, all Board meetings during the 2021 fiscal year were held via Zoom.
+The table below shows the attendance at quarterly Board meetings during the year to June 2021: